buw-bicycle-traffic/tiptop/README.md

 # TiptoP Cycling Experiment
 Cycling data collected in the field and simulator experiments during the **TiptoP** (Technical and planning solutions to topographical problems in bicycle traffic) project.
+The **TiptoP** project conducted experiments to examine the impact of topography on bicycling behavior, combining real-world field studies and advanced simulator trials.
 Link: https://radverkehr.uni-wuppertal.de/en/research/projects/current-project/tiptop/

 ---

-The **TiptoP** project conducted experiments to examine the impact of topography on bicycling behavior, combining real-world field studies and advanced simulator trials.
-The field experiments involved **35 participants** navigating a **3.2 km loop** on the Grifflenberg campus in Wuppertal, featuring up to **13% slopes**.
+The field experiment involved **35 participants** navigating a **3.2 km loop** on the Grifflenberg campus in Wuppertal, featuring up to **13% slopes**.
 Equipped with bicycling sensors, participants' **speed, cadence, power output, GPS data, and heart rate** were recorded.
 This real-world setting provided a comprehensive look at how cyclists adapt their behavior to varying gradients and environmental conditions.

 <img src="https://github.com/user-attachments/assets/41316a6b-fa32-4221-b4e6-22cc7741394b" width="400">